Two little girls stood staring across the screen door. Curious. Hesitant. Surveying each-other.

 So I plan to invite the kids inside.
 Even if I am tired.
 Even if I don’t feel like dealing with extra bodies.
 And even if they try to eat me out of house and home.

-This article originally appeared at TwentyShekels.com.
+This article originally appeared at TwentyShekels.com, published with permission.

 Read this next: What God Would Say to the Overwhelmed Woman